 As a sole proprietor in India, you can choose to register your business under the Shop and Establishment Act.
 In order to register like this, you must have a shop.
 This entails a place where you sell your goods or provide your services.
-However, this doesn’t include factories, commercial establishments or any type of dining or amusement locales.
-Only if your sole proprietorship fulfils these parameters can you register using under this Act.
+However, this doesn’t include factories, commercial establishments, or any type of dining or amusement locales.
+Only if your sole proprietorship fulfills these parameters can you register using this Act.

 Registering a sole proprietorship through MSME

-If you don’t meet all the criteria that allows you to file your business under the Shop and Establishment Act, you can register through MSME.
-The Ministry of Micro, small and Medium Enterprises is a government body that helps people establish, register and conduct their small businesses in India.
-Even though registering your sole proprietorship as a SME (Small or Medium Enterprise) is not mandatory, it can still be very beneficial for your business.
-Namely, registered enterprises get better interest on their loans, for conducting business, and are eligible for some grants the government uses to provide incentive for small business owners.
+If you don’t meet all the criteria that allow you to file your business under the Shop and Establishment Act, you can register through MSME.
+The Ministry of Micro, Small and Medium Enterprises is a government body that helps people establish, register, and conduct their small businesses in India.
+Even though registering your sole proprietorship as an SME (Small or Medium Enterprise) is not mandatory, it can still be very beneficial for your business.
+Namely, registered enterprises get better interest on their loans, for conducting business, and are eligible for some grants the government uses to provide incentives for small business owners.